yuvi-01-01/hotelproject/README.md

 Overview

 The Hotel Management System is a web-based application developed in PHP and MySQL to facilitate efficient management of hotel operations.
-This system provides functionalities for customer registration, room bookings, payments, customer reviews, and facility management.
+This system provides functionalities for customer registration, room bookings, payments, customer reviews and rating, facility management and booking cancellation.

 Table of Contents